tato123/react-grits/README.md

 # Overview

-An extensible layout system for React based on the [CSS grid](https://developer.mozilla.org/en-US/docs/Web/CSS/grid) specification.
+A set of tools to build extensible layouts using [CSS grid](https://developer.mozilla.org/en-US/docs/Web/CSS/grid) specification.

 React-Grits attempts to reduce the complexity in sharing, debugging, and previewing standardized layouts by providing a thin layer on top of CSS grid.